-Suspected Police Pension Fund thieves hide their faces in
+Suspected Police Pension Fund thieves hide their faces in shame during a court session |

 The Economic and Financial Crimes Commission on Thursday said some suspected pension thieves on trial are threatening its witnesses in a bid to undermine evidence established against them.